 Firstly, I want to quickly define what ‘Big 4’ and ‘Mid Tier’ firms are.

-Big 4 firms – the Big 4 are the four biggest professional services networks in the world, consisting of KPMG, EY, Deloitte, and PwC.
+- Big 4 accounting firms – the Big 4 are the four biggest professional services networks in the world, consisting of KPMG, EY, Deloitte, and PwC.
 Working for one of these firms is considered the absolute pinnacle of a career for accountancy and consultancy professionals.
-They take on huge amounts of graduates every year.
-And if you are lucky enough to get a job with them, then this can make it easier for you to get a good job as having ‘Big 4’ on your CV is a door-opener.
+They take on huge amounts of graduates every year and if you are lucky enough to get a job with them, this can make it easier for you to get a good job as having ‘Big 4’ on your CV is a door-opener.

 While this may answer the literal question of what is the difference between a Big 4 and Mid Tier firm, when it comes to the experience of actually working for one of these firms, the differences become greater.
 Here are the seven main differences.